ray155093/azure-docs.zh-tw/articles/active-directory/active-directory-devhowto-multi-tenant-overview.md

 <properties
-   pageTitle="如何建置可讓任何 Azure Active Directory 使用者登入的應用程式 | Microsoft Azure" description="如何建置可讓使用者從任何 Azure Active Directory 租用戶登入之應用程式 (也稱為多租用戶應用程式) 的逐步解說。" services="active-directory" documentationCenter="" authors="skwan"
+   pageTitle="How to build an application that can sign in any Azure Active Directory user| Microsoft Azure" description="Step by step instructions for building an application that can sign in a user from any Azure Active Directory tenant, also known as a multi-tenant application." services="active-directory" documentationCenter="" authors="skwan"